 Adding and removing users on a Linux system is one of the most important system administration tasks to familiarize yourself with.
 When you create a new system, you are often only given access to the root account by default.

-While running as the root user gives you complete control over a system and its users, it is also dangerous and can be destructive.
-For common system administration tasks, it is a better idea to add an unprivileged user and carry out those tasks without root privileges.
+While running as the root user gives you complete control over a system and its users, it is also dangerous and possibly destructive.
+For common system administration tasks, it’s a better idea to add an unprivileged user and carry out those tasks without root privileges.
 You can also create additional unprivileged accounts for any other users you may have on your system.
 Each user on a system should have their own separate account.

 For tasks that require administrator privileges, there is a tool installed on Ubuntu systems called

 sudo allows you to run a command as another user, including users with administrative privileges.
-In this guide we will cover how to create user accounts, assign
+In this guide, you’ll learn how to create user accounts, assign

 sudo privileges, and delete users.

-- Access to a server running Ubuntu 18.04.
-Ensure that you have root access to the server.
+To complete this tutorial, you will need access to a server running Ubuntu 18.04.
+Ensure that you have root access to the server and firewall enabled.
 To set this up, follow our Initial Server Setup Guide for Ubuntu 18.04.

-If you are signed in as the root user, you can create a new user at any time by typing:
+If you are signed in as the root user, you can create a new user at any time by running the following:

 - adduser newuser